 Breast Implant Options

-Receive a cosmetic consultation with Dr. Cohen to learn more about breast augmentation.
+Request a cosmetic consultation with Dr. Robert Cohen or Dr. Steven Sigalove to learn more about your options when choosing breast implants.
 Our facility is conveniently located for patients living in Tempe, Paradise Valley and other areas of Greater Phoenix.

 Should I choose saline or silicone implants?